Globe editorial: After two years, the real Justin Trudeau emerges

 He is assiduously feminist, as he never tires of reminding people, with a cabinet and staff evenly split between men and women.
 His senior political adviser and his chief of staff are regulars on Twitter, cheerleading for their issues, marketing by sharing, and even picking fights with other users.
 A Rolling Stone reporter wrote in an otherwise fawning cover profile this summer that "at times Trudeau and his young staff give off the aura of a well-meaning Netflix adaptation about a young, idealistic Canadian prime minister."

 For NDP voters, and especially Conservative voters, it can be a bit much.
-For his supporters, he's is a welcome change from the grumpy isolationism of the far less charismatic Mr. Harper.
+For his supporters, he is a welcome change from the grumpy isolationism of the far less charismatic Mr. Harper.

 But there is cold calculation behind the illusion of the best, the brightest and sunniest at work for the good of Canada.
 You could see it clearly in the fiasco over tax reform, especially this past week when the government reversed itself in a bid to reassure small-business owners that it isn't out to raise their taxes or make their lives harder.